We offer free support for businesses to achieve the South Yorkshire Be Well @ Work Award.

 - Health management.
 The ALC worked with NHS to deliver blood pressure and weight checks, and flu jabs.
 They also worked with other groups such as Fit Reds and Diabetes UK.

 - Prevention and care.
-This included absence management, support to return to work, occupational health support and KIT meetings.
+This included absence management, support to return to work, job health support and KIT meetings.
 It also included free bus passes, yoga and Zumba classes, cycle schemes and counselling.

 - Wider support.
 Services included were car valeting on-site, ironing and dry cleaning services, a mobile car mechanic, discounted therapies and charity fundraising.

 - Structures leadership and management.
 Flexible working, compassionate leave, and line managers in place.